nasa/MLMCPy/docs/modular_separate_files_example.rst

   # Step 5 - Store inputs to be used in model evaluation step:
   mlmc_simulator.store_model_inputs_to_run_for_each_level(sample_sizes)

-Note that if custom file names are not given to the ``store_model_inputs_to_run_for_each_level`` method, a standardized filename of ``levelX_inputs.txt`` (where X is the level) will be generated.
+Note that if custom file names are not given to the ``store_model_inputs_to_run_for_each_level`` method, a standard file name of ``levelX_inputs.txt`` (where X is the level) will be generated.

 Step 5: Initialize models; generate model outputs for each level
 ---------------------------------------------------------------

-Because this step takes place in a separate script, begin by importing the needed Python modules and initialize the SpringMassModel class that defines the spring mass numerical integrator:
+This step takes place in a separate file, begin by importing the needed Python modules and initialize the SpringMassModel class that defines the spring mass numerical integrator:

 .. code-block:: python